-Dr. Mukhopadhyay received his M.Sc. at the Indian Institute of Technology, Kanpur, his Ph.D. from Caltech in 1998, and did postdoctoral work at Simon Fraser University and the University of Pennsylvania.
+Professor Mukhopadhyay received his M.Sc. at the Indian Institute of Technology, Kanpur, his Ph.D. from Caltech in 1998, and did postdoctoral work at Simon Fraser University and the University of Pennsylvania.
 He spent two years at NEC Laboratories in Princeton before joining Clark in 2003.

 Teaching and Research

 “Cell shape and cell-wall organization in Gram-negative bacteria,” K.C.
 Huang, R. Mukhopadhyay, B. Wen, Z. Gitai, and N.S.
-Wingreen, in press, accepted for publication in Proc.
-Nat.
-Acad. of Sci.
+Wingreen, Proceedings of the National Academy of Science 105, 19281-19286 (2008).

-“Self-organized periodicity of protein clusters in growing bacteria,” H. Wang, N.S.
-Wingreen, and R. Mukhopadhyay, in press, accepted for publication in Physical Review Letters.
+“Self-organized periodic positioning of protein clusters in growing bacteria,” H. Wang, N.S.
+Wingreen, and R. Mukhopadhyay, Phys.
+Rev. Lett.
+101, 218101 (2008).

 “Mechanical Basis of Shapes and Shape Transformations of Red Blood Cells,” G. Lim, M. Wortis, and R. Mukhopadhyay, 168 pages, invited article in Soft Matter: Volume 4: Lipid Bilayers and Red Blood Cells, Wiley VCH (2008).